 An S1G STA indicates a request to store address fields by sending a header compression request with the Store A3 and/or Store A4 subfields equal to 1.
 Upon receipt of such a request, the receiving STA shall respond with a header compression response indicating which of the optional fields it stores, by setting the Store A3 and/or Store A4 subfields in the transmitted header compression response to 1.
 Stored address fields can subsequently be omitted from the MAC header of PV1 frames transmitted by the STA that sent the header compression request.
 Address A3 and/or A4 fields for which the header compression response indicated 0 are not stored at the receiver and cannot be omitted by the transmitter when the A3 and/or A4 fields contain values that are different from the A1 and/or A2 fields of the same.

 An S1G STA indicates a request to update security parameters by sending a header compression request with the CCMP Update subfield equal to 1.
 The receiver STA shall respond with a header compression response acknowledging receipt of the updated security parameters. (#1259)The receiver STA shall compare the received BPN value to the current locally stored BPN value.
 If the received BPN value is greater than the locally stored BPN value, the receiver STA shall update the locally stored BPN value.
 Otherwise, the receiver STA shall not update the locally stored BPN value.
+A WUR AP indicates a request to update WUR security parameters by sending a header compression request with the WUR Protection Update subfield equal to 1.
+The receiver WUR non-AP STA shall respond with a header compression response acknowledging receipt of the updated WUR security parameters.
+If the BPN field is present in the Header Compression element, the WUR non-AP STA shall compare the received BPN value to the current locally stored BPN value corresponding to the Key ID indicated in the Key Info field.
+If the received BPN value is greater than the locally stored BPN value, the WUR non-AP STA shall update the locally stored BPN value.
+Otherwise, the WUR non-AP STA shall not update the locally stored BPN value.
+If the Key ID indicated in the Key Info field indicates a WUR TK that is different than the WUR TK that the WUR non-AP STA is currently using, the WUR non-AP STA shall start using the WUR TK corresponding to the Key ID indicated in the Key Info field to receive subsequent protected individually addressed WUR wake up frames.
+If the Key ID indicated in the Key Info field indicates a WUR IGTK that is different than the WUR IGTK that the WUR non-AP STA is currently using, the WUR non-AP STA shall start using the WUR IGTK corresponding to the Key ID indicated in the Key Info field to receive subsequent protected broadcast and group addressed WUR wake up frames.

 After sending a header compression request, an S1G STA shall postpone the transmission of PV1 frames that do not include the fields that were requested to be stored to the recipient of the header compression request until it receives the corresponding header compression response.

 After receiving a header compression request, an S1G STA shall store and activate the included addresses it intends to store and/or the security information included in the header compression request before transmitting the corresponding header compression response.
+After receiving a header compression request, a WUR non-AP STA shall update the WUR security information included in the header compression request before transmitting the corresponding header compression response.